Milan

 When to go: seasonality and periods to prioritise

-Spring (April-May) and autumn (September-October) offer the best compromise: mild temperatures (15-22°C), golden light on the neoclassical façades, open terraces and a packed cultural agenda (Salone del Mobile in April, La Scala opening in December).
-The Milanese desert the city in August: shops closed, muggy heat (30-35°C), ghost town vibe.
+Spring (April-May) and autumn (September-October) offer the best compromise: mild temperatures (15-22°C), golden light on the neoclassical façades, open terraces and a packed cultural agenda (Salone del Mobile in April, Scala opening in December).
+Milanese desert the city in August: shops closed, muggy heat (30-35°C), ghost town vibe.
 Some palaces take advantage to close their restaurants or cut services.

 MonthClimateCrowdsPalace rate (night)Events